Prepare California

 Technical Assistance

-Our subject matter experts are available to discuss project eligibility, benefit cost analysis, technical feasibility, EHP requirements, the application process, or other related matters.
+Our subject matter experts are available to discuss funding availability, technical feasibility, EHP requirements, the application process, or other related matters.

 For assistance with PrepareCA Match, please reach out to HMA@caloes.ca.gov.